Tag: oconnell

 Unlike the price of the drink, the appearance of this pub isn’t something that we could fault too much.
 Ubiquitous and pristinely up-kept mahogany characterises the overall look of the pub – dividers and hatches aplenty offered momentary distraction from the pain emanating from the pocket wherein my wallet was kept.
 Pintman Nº2, while agreeable to my positive assessment of the interior, was quick to knock off a few more points by wondering why a pub charging five seventy for a jar is still showing World Cup matches on a fuzzy, mid-2000s era, CRT-style TV.
 “Surely they can afford a flat-screen by now”, he protests.

-We get some odd correspondence from time to time here at Dublin By Pub – as the community of people that follow us has grown on Instagram so too has the volume of stuff that comes into our inbox.
-Most of what we receive is quite positive – we’re always delighted to talk shop with people who do inbox us and we’ve had plenty that have taken the time to share some fantastic stories and memories with us over the last while.
-Invariably too we get some spam and some odd requests also.
+We get some odd correspondence from time to time here at Dublin By Pub – as the community of people that follow us has grown on Instagram, so too has the volume of stuff that comes into our inbox.
+Most of what we receive is quite positive – we’re always delighted to talk shop with people who do inbox us, and we’ve had plenty that have taken the time to share some fantastic stories and memories with us over the last while.
+Invariably too we also get some spam and some odd requests.
 One thing we regularly get (and happily welcome) is people who get on looking for recommendations on what pubs to visit when they land in Dublin.
-Sometimes though, someone asks a question that you never thought you’d ever be asked in life – One such question recently came in the form of this: Where do I bring me granny for a pint?
+Sometimes, though, someone asks a question that you never thought you’d ever be asked in life – One such question recently came in the form of this: Where do I bring me granny for a pint?

 Madigan's (Abbey St.)

-We haven’t been in here in well over a year but the pint is remembered as being an acceptable one because let’s face it – you never forget a bad one.
-We’re certainly overdue a visit by now and must report back on how the place sits in 2018.
+We haven’t been in here in well over a year, but the pint is remembered as being an acceptable one because let’s face it – you never forget a bad one.
+We’re certainly overdue for a visit by now and must report back on how the place sits in 2018.

 Now!
 Who wants to lend us their granny?